 ActiveProspect is all about helping customers automate their online lead generation process – the question was, how could they reliably demonstrate that value?
 They needed an analytics solution that could be easily integrated into their applications, and they didn’t have a lot of time or spare resources.
-Luckily, Keen IO was there to take the lead.
+Luckily, Keen was there to take the lead.

-Keen IO took what would have taken ActiveProspect over a year to develop (their words, not ours!) and got things up and running within 2 weeks, working closely with the AP team to build in some new features along the way.
+Keen took what would have taken ActiveProspect over a year to develop (their words, not ours!) and got things up and running within 2 weeks, working closely with the AP team to build in some new features along the way.

-We asked Alex Wolfe, Software Architect at ActiveProspect, to tell us a little more about how Keen IO was able to help:
+We asked Alex Wolfe, Software Architect at ActiveProspect, to tell us a little more about how Keen was able to help:

 What were you originally looking to do with analytics?